lazarov1994/HackBulgaria/Problem 3/Description.md

-For that problem I believe I used some interesting logic :
+For that problem I believe I used some more interesting logic :